 There’s an old saying that you can judge the quality of a society by how it treats its most helpless citizens.
 Meaning, prisoners and the elderly and infirm.
 Like Mrs. Blessing.

 The painful truth is Blessing didn’t fail America.
 We failed her.
 Just as we’re failing millions of other Americans who are of no further use to our nation’s toxic elites.

 Blessing is being held in the Maricopa County Jail on charges of homicide, aggravated assault and kidnapping.
 Her bond was set at $500,000, which is ridiculous.
-She appeared slow to comprehend the arraignment judge during her first court appearance and clearly does not pose a flight risk.
+She appeared slow to comprehend the arraignment judge during and clearly does not pose a flight risk.

 The woman doesn’t appear long for this Earth.
 It’s a damn shame she couldn’t spend her final days in the bosom of her family, with the assistance of a state-funded home health care aide or the like.
 Other countries habitually do that for their citizens.